Why I Love Adventure Sports

 City dwellers who do not understand our pursuits might be inclined to believe that we are motivated by the risks, that we have some sort of death wish or feel the need to prove ourselves through crazy feats.
 I agree that challenging monstrous waves and risking deadly wipeouts, fighting for our lives to reach lonely summits, climb seemingly impossible cliff faces just to get to the top and come back down might seem a bit crazy from the outside.

 No one’s pushing us to do it; we are the only ones in charge of our decisions.
 Sure, we love the thrill, but the reason we do it is to defeat the weaker version of ourselves, overcome our fears and become better people.
-We push ourselves to the limit so that we can learn what are limits are.
+We push ourselves to the limit so that we can learn what our limits are.

-What is it so appealing about adventure sports?
+What is so appealing about adventure sports?

 We recently ran a survey about how surfers, from complete beginners to advanced, relate to the surf lifestyle.
 I was not surprised by the results.
 When asked what motivates them to go surfing, 42% replied that being able to push their limits is what gets them out there every time.
 Furthermore, 48% agreed that surfing helps them live in the moment, while 31% said that it helps them adopt a carefree attitude and let life flow.